DanielSparta/RAT-Project-2024/README.md

 This RAT project made for fun, I work on updates often.
 I started with this project because I had so many ideas, with code I can be creative.

+**I will greatly appreciate all those who could invest their time in PR or CR my project***

 This project is still under work, I will add alot more features.
 I update this project very often.